mattvh/matt.harzewski.com/_posts/2012-05-29-the-harzewski-effect.markdown

 {% video /images/videos/harzewski_effect.mp4 /images/videos/harzewski_effect.webm /images/videos/harzewski_effect.ogg 640 480 /images/videos/harzewski_effect.png %}

-The Harzewski Effect seems to have vanished from Wikipedia—apparently some of the editors decided it was a "neologism" and removed the article—but you can still see the term referenced on some websites, such as the one for [this media production company](http://www.fullcirclestudios2.com/EntAudio.htm).
+The Harzewski Effect seems to have vanished from Wikipedia--apparently some of the editors decided it was a "neologism" and removed the article--but you can still see the term referenced on some websites, such as the one for [this media production company](http://www.fullcirclestudios2.com/EntAudio.htm).